Universal 2-Local Symmetry-Preserving Quantum Neural Networks for Fermionic Systems: Introduction

-In this work, we propose a novel top-down framework for constructing mathematically interpretable HWP ansätze that are theoretically rigorous, practically implementable, and capable of approximating arbitrary unitary matrices within the HWP subspace.
-Our approach addresses foundational challenges in ansatz design through three key contributions.
-First, we derive the conditions for two-qubit HWP operators to achieve universality in the HWP subspace by analyzing the Dynamical Lie Algebra (DLA) dimension, ensuring maximum expressivity.
-Second, we establish the trainability of the ansatz by deriving gradient variance expressions, revealing its resilience against barren plateaus~\cite{mcclean2018barren,wang2021noise}.
-Third, we validate these theoretical insights through successful approximations of arbitrary unitary matrices within the HWP subspace~\cite{nielsen2002quantum,chong2017programming,khatri2019quantum}, demonstrating the ansatz's capability to efficiently capture target quantum states or transformations.
-The practical utility of the proposed ansatz is further demonstrated as a variational quantum eigensolver (VQE) for ground-state properties of Fermionic systems~\cite{kandala2017hardware,guo2024experimental,hubbard1963electron} and achieved remarkable accuracy across models.
+In this work, we address this critical gap by presenting a novel top-down framework for constructing mathematically interpretable Hamming Weight Preserving (HWP) ansätze.
+Diverging from prior bottom-up methods that derive scattered gates from specific Hamiltonians, our paradigm systematically delineates the complete mathematical structure of the HWP space.
+From this universal foundation, we rigorously deduce the necessary and sufficient conditions required for 2-local operators to achieve complete controllability over the constrained subspace.
+This top-down derivation renders our ansatz entirely independent of any specific system Hamiltonian, effectively providing a universal, truncation-free building block capable of simulating diverse fermionic many-body systems without resorting to complex high-order terms.

-\textbf{Theoretical Results of Universality}\\ We begin by establishing the necessary and sufficient conditions for an HWP ansatz to be universal within the HWP subspace.
-By leveraging quantum optimal control theory~\cite{ramakrishna1995controllability}, we identify these conditions through the analysis of the Dynamical Lie Algebra (DLA) generated by the HWP ansatz (refer to the Methods section for more details).
-In order to preserve the number of $\ket{1}$s in the quantum state, a two-qubit HWP gate acting on qubits $i$ and $j$ should have the following Hamiltonian, which only operates on basis states $\ket{01}$ and $\ket{10}$:
+Specifically, we first derive the necessary and sufficient conditions for 2-local HWP operators to achieve universality in the HWP subspace by analyzing the Lie Algebra dimension, ensuring maximum expressivity.
+We then establish the trainability of the ansatz by deriving exact gradient variance expressions \citep{mcclean2018barren, wang2021noise}.
+This theoretical analysis rigorously quantifies the optimization landscape, demonstrating that the gradient vanishing is strictly bounded by the physical subspace dimension rather than the full unconstrained Hilbert space.
+The theoretical findings are validated by successfully approximating arbitrary unitary matrices within the HWP subspace \citep{nielsen2002quantum, chong2017programming, khatri2019quantum}, demonstrating the ansatz's ability to efficiently capture target quantum states or transformations.
+To further showcase the practical utility of the proposed ansatz, we evaluate on representative Fermionic systems~\citep{kandala2017hardware, guo2024experimental, hubbard1963electron}, including solving electronic structures for molecules and the Fermi-Hubbard model.
+The proposed ansatz achieves remarkable accuracy on both models and suppresses the Hamiltonian variational ansatz in terms of both efficiency and accuracy.